rx-angular/rx-angular/libs/state/README.md

 ### API overview

-With @rx-angular/state, you can easily manage your component state with a range of powerful methods.
+With `@rx-angular/state`, you can easily manage your component state with a range of powerful methods.
-Detailed API documentation available [here](https://rx-angular.io/docs/state/api).
+You find a detailed API documentation [here](https://rx-angular.io/docs/state/api).

 #### [.connect()](https://www.rx-angular.io/docs/state/api/rx-state#connect)